thm-msror/kkbox-churn-prediction/README.md

 ## Notes

-- `cuml` warnings from PyCaret can be safely ignored.
-Cuml is a gpu-only library that is not required for this project and cannot be installed on Windows via pip.
+- `cuml` warnings from PyCaret can be safely ignored. cuml is a GPU-only library not required for this project.
-- `logs.log` is generated automatically by PyCaret.
-It is excluded from git via `.gitignore`.
+- `logs.log` is generated automatically by PyCaret and excluded from git via `.gitignore`.
-- All random states are set to 42 throughout the project, making results fully reproducible.
+- All random states are set to 42 throughout, making results fully reproducible.
 - The `venv/`, `data/`, and `mlruns/` folders are excluded from git.
 See `.gitignore`.